GermanZero-de/localzero-monitoring/README.md

 # run e2e test in headed mode
 pytest --headed <path-to-e2e-test>
 ```
+or when using the dev server start the tests with `pytest --base-url http://localhost:8000`.

 - New test files have to be named according to the convention: `*_test.py`.
 - Test names should follow the convention: `test_should_do_x_when_given_y`.